healthchecks/healthchecks/templates/docs/javascript.md

 # Javascript

-Below is an example of making a HTTP request to SITE_NAME from Node.js.
+Below is an example of making an HTTP request to SITE_NAME from Node.js.

 ```js
 var https = require('https');